Course Overview

 Laurie Ferger

-Laurie Ferger is an Adjunct Professor in the School of Information Studies.
+Laurie Ferger is an Assistant Teaching Professor in the School of Information Studies.

 At age 12, Laurie encountered the Commodore 64 (which had approximately 1 millionth of the RAM of a modern computer).
 Back then magazines published code that you could type to create simple video games.
 Understanding these games ignited a passion that was the beginning of her career in programming.